wecodemore/wpstarter/docs/05-WP-Starter-Steps.md

 First of all, WP Starter will check if WP CLI has been required via Composer.
 If so, it will do nothing, as it is already available.
 If WP CLI is not found among installed packages, WP Starter looks for a `wp-cli.phar` in project root, and if even that is not found WP Starter will download the WP CLI phar and will verify it using the hash provided by WP CLI.

-It means that adding commands to WP Starter configuration requires exact same effort than adding them to Composer scripts or to any other automation mechanism, but using WP Starter it is possible to get installation of WP CLI "for free".
+It means that adding commands to WP Starter configuration requires the same effort as adding them to Composer scripts or to any other automation mechanism, but by using WP Starter it is possible to get installation of WP CLI "for free".

-There's a dedicated documentation chapter, *"Running WP CLI Commands"*, that describes how to setup WP Starter to run WP CLI commands and which WP Starter settings are involved.
+There's a dedicated documentation chapter, [Running WP ClI Commands](https://github.com/wunluv/wpstarter/blob/dev/docs/07-Running-WP-CLI-Commands.md), that describes how to setup WP Starter to run WP CLI commands and which WP Starter settings are involved.

 ## Add, replace or remove steps to run

-By default WP Starter will run all the steps, even if some of them are skipped during runtime because conditions to run them are not met, for example the WP CLI commands step will not run if there are no commands to be ran.
+By default WP Starter will run all the steps, even if some of them are skipped during runtime because conditions to run them are not met, for example the WP CLI commands step will not run if there are no commands to be run.

-WP Starter allows to customize which step has to be ran in different ways:
+WP Starter allows to customize which step has to be run in different ways:

 - by naming steps that should completely be skipped
 - by adding new custom steps